Competition Strength: Get Known For Your Talent

 3 Fresh Application Ideas For The Competition Strength

-These are ways to apply the talent theme of Competition at work , even when the job duties on the team feel pretty locked in.
+These are ways to apply the Competition strength at work , even when the job duties on the team feel pretty locked in.
 If you’re exploring this concept as a team manager, be sure to have a conversation around these ideas.
 You’ll both be able to come up with places to apply them.

 For someone who leads through the Competition strength, put the talent to good use with one of these options: